Together we matter

 We think it is important that we foster an awareness of ourselves in how we are working with people.
 Working self-reflectively means striving to be aware of not only what we are doing but how we are doing it and what factors are motivating us to do it.
 Many other professions, especially those in mental health and the allied professions, work in this way because it is essential to developing quality relationships.
 Working self-reflectively helps us avoid falling into unhelpful dynamics with people or acting in ways which are detrimental to the outcomes we are trying to achieve.

 We want to facilitate people to be all that they can be.
 We want to provide aspirational activities and groups and we want to seek inspiration and partnerships externally to help us do this.
 We aim to make the most of the cultural, sporting and social capital of the areas in which we operate.

 Just because someone reaches a certain age does not mean that they automatically want to reduce their existence to one of passive nostalgia.
 Most of us want life to continue as normal.
 As providers of services, we want to be able to provide variety, choice and normalcy, where we can, and point people towards choices elsewhere if we don’t provide them ourselves.
 These choices should not be automatically delimited by arbitrary age groups.

 A Shared Vision of Best Practice

 We believe that by working closely together, sharing our research, resources, and experience, we can play a part in laying the foundations for a shared vision of progress and quality assurance across the sector.
-We aim to develop and promote a relational methodology through the Flourishing Lives Coalition, its online forum, training programme and thought leadership.
+We aim to develop and promote a relational methodology as a member of the Flourishing Lives Coalition, in its online forum, training programme and thought leadership.
 We and others in the Coalition, want to raise the bar in quality relationships and service delivery.
 We want to be a catalyst for change and participate in a movement of progressive organisations working together to build communities and enhance the lives of older people.